-This month we interviewed Noel Gordon, Non-Executive Director of the NHS and Chair of Specialised Services Commissioning Committee, as part of our Leaders Series.
+We interviewed Noel Gordon, Non-Executive Director of the NHS and Chair of Specialised Services Commissioning Committee, as part of our Leaders Series.
 After an early career focused on corporate restructuring, Noel was first exposed to social entrepreneurship at Ashoka, where he then became involved in consulting and mentoring a diverse range of social entrepreneurs.

 We discussed the major transformations and innovations taking place in the NHS today, as well as how his past experiences in the private sector contributed to his work and insight in the social sector.

-Aleron: Can you tell us about your past experiences in banking and consulting; which skills are most relevant to your ”second life” role as a non-executive director and coach to social entrepreneurs?
+Can you tell us about your past experiences in banking and consulting; which skills are most relevant to your ”second life” role as a non-executive director and coach to social entrepreneurs?

 Noel Gordon: I started off in banking after graduating and spent most of my career transforming banks in different parts of the world.
 This led me to think about the role of the financial system in promoting the wider aims and goals of society; how the financial system helps with the evolution of the bottom of the pyramid, as well as the top of the pyramid.
 Over the course of an entire career focused on corporate restructuring, I became more interested in system change, and especially the role of social entrepreneurs in social change.
 It was quite an interesting period in my life, when I tried to address the paradox of a professional career by helping large corporations become more efficient, and at the same time, realizing that many of the solutions to social deprivation, financial exclusion, and system inertia lay not with governments and corporates, but with human beings and individuals – acting individually and collectively around a greater purpose.

-Aleron: Were there any personal experiences that brought you into the social enterprise and healthcare sectors?
+Were there any personal experiences that brought you into the social enterprise and healthcare sectors?

 Noel Gordon: My first exposure to social enterprise was through Ashoka, when I met the inspirational founder, Bill Drayton.
-He galvanized my thinking around market failure, system change, and actions I could personally take to become, what he called, a ‘change-maker’.
+He galvanised my thinking around market failure, system change, and actions I could personally take to become, what he called, a ‘change-maker’.
 I was then asked to mentor two Ashoka Fellows.
 One was dealing with the issues around the release of offenders (Uservoice) from prison, and the second (mybnk) was involved in financial education for young people who have much less knowledge about how to get the best out of the banking system.
 From there, I focused particularly on financial exclusion as a theme in Africa and South America, and started to understand the critical role of financial enablement in both changing society and changing economic structures.
 Without financial empowerment at the individual level, it’s very hard for people to rise up through the pyramid, and get the right sort of jobs, cash flow, and capital to start their own businesses.
 The experience of coaching Ashoka Fellows on their business plan and organizational structure had unexpected similarities to my old skills in corporate reinvention; I was surprised how relevant they were to much more atomic social enterprises.
 I think that was my second big insight in transitioning from the corporate world to what I would call my ‘second life’.
 It’s an extraordinary revelation to discover that many of the capabilities you use to solve problems in large organizations are eminently relevant to solving many of the scaling, funding, and sustainability challenges that you see in much smaller organizations.

 The reason I was very interested in becoming a Board Member of the NHS had everything to do with searching for other social purposes which could benefit from these classical transformation skills.
 Firstly, the NHS is the largest transformation in Europe in either the public or private sector.
 Secondly, it has some very exciting technology-based initiatives; and thirdly, this is the decade in which medical technology is going to begin making a huge difference to treatment, prevention and care across our whole population.
 Overall, my second life really consists of three things: my executive directorships, coaching a diverse range of social entrepreneurs, and working with initiatives that drive an agenda in medical, educational and financial technology.

-Aleron: What differences do you see between transformation in the public sector and the private sector?
+What differences do you see between transformation in the public sector and the private sector?

 Noel Gordon: The two big differences between transformation in the public sector (NHS) and transformation in the private sector are two-fold.
 First, if you make a mistake in transformation of a private sector organization, nobody dies.
 If we make mistakes in transforming the health system, there is a risk.
 Second, in the private sector there is a very clear chain of command, from the chief executive through to all of the employees who work for a company.
 In a public sector organization, it’s much more of an ecosystem in which the organization is not entirely free to execute change unless it builds a huge groundswell of support and consent, not least amongst its public stakeholders.
 In order to shape a service that meets a hugely diverse range of needs, the public sector organization has to set its course more in consultation and collaboration with a whole range of partners who share the delivery of public sector change, such as taxpayers, patients, clinical practitioners, and the public.

-Aleron: Can you expand more on digital transformation and what it means for the healthcare system?
+Can you expand more on digital transformation and what it means for the healthcare system?

 Noel Gordon: The NHS has a huge information and technology program which is at the core of the whole modernization plan known as the ‘5 Year Forward View’.
 Amongst the initiatives there are two that I find most intriguing.
 The first is our own Innovation Accelerator, which was open to applicants from all over the world, for which over 400 SMEs and Social Enterprises applied, and we eventually selected 17 in the first wave of innovators.
 They are generating some really interesting innovations across both medical technologies as well as care processes, treatments, and prevention.